Camden County Aggravated Assault Lawyer

-Criminal Defense Attorney Representing Clients Across Southern New Jersey
+Criminal Defense Attorney Representing Clients Charged with Aggravated Assault Across Southern New Jersey

-William Fay is an accomplished criminal defense attorney with years of experience representing clients charged with criminal offenses in the South Jersey area.
-In fact, he uses his experience as a former Deputy Attorney General, investigating and prosecuting in the New Jersey Office of the Attorney General, to achieve the best possible outcomes for clients in his criminal defense practice.
-Through his diligent work and dedication to his clients, Mr. Fay has delivered countless positive results for clients throughout South Jersey.
+William Fay is an accomplished criminal defense attorney with years of experience representing clients charged with criminal offenses such as aggravated assault, robbery, terroristic threats, and possession of a weapon for an unlawful purpose in the South Jersey area.
+In fact, he uses his experience as a former Deputy Attorney General investigating and litigating in the New Jersey Office of the Attorney General, to achieve the best possible outcomes for clients in his criminal defense practice.
+Through his diligent work and dedication to his clients, Mr. Fay has delivered countless positive results for clients throughout Camden County, including in Runnemede, Gloucester Township, Pennsauken, Voorhees, and Cherry Hill.
 Utilizing his extensive knowledge and resources in the realm of criminal law, Mr. Fay provides unparalleled defense representation.
-To receive a free consultation about your case today, contact his offices at 609-832-3202.
+To receive a free consultation about your case today, contact his local offices at 609-832-3202.

 Aggravated Assault Lawyer in Winslow NJ